- 1 About me

 Once you ensured your Switch is hackable, you also need to have a microSD card as well as a USB Type-C cable in hand in order to get the necessary files on your Switch.
 Finally, you should have some kind of RCM jig to put your Switch in the Recovery Mode.
 You can either bend a paperclip yourself or buy a cheap RCM jig from Amazon or AliExpress.

-- How to get Homebrew on your Switch (SX OS) — At the time of writing, SX OS does not yet support ofw 6.2
+- How to get Homebrew on your Switch (SX OS) —

 - Atmosphere tutorial coming soon

 For this guide, we assume that you already know how to get a custom firmware (CFW) on your Nintendo Switch.
 Atmosphere, ReiNX and SX OS will all work for this tutorial.
 Once you have CFW up and running, power off your Switch and insert the SD card into your PC.
 Once connected, download the ChoiDujourNX Homebrew App here (official site).

 1. Extract the contents of the .zip file.
 You will see a file called “ChoiDujourNX.nro”.
 Copy this file to the SD:/switch folder, where all other Homebrew Applications should be located as well.